 I was told that Alfred and Mary Jane had three children,

 - Harry Gordon Meekins.
 Born 17 March 1909 in Eastbourne.

 - Hilda Margaret Meekins.
 Born 31 March 1912 in Bedfordshire

 - Helen Jane Meekins.
 Born 1925 in Tonbridge

 In 1939 Alfred and Mary were living at 29 Hectorage Road, Tonbridge where Alfred was a printers compositer.

 Alfred Percy Meekins died in 1947 in Tonbridge.
 Mary Jane Meekins in 1969 in Tonbridge.

 James Arthur Barton married Sarah Ann Ellen Morgan in 1930 in Hastings.
-In 1939 he was living with his wife at "Nellie" were (if he was Sarah Ann E Barton died in 1988 in Hastings.
+In 1939 he was living with his wife at "Nellie" at 2, Kitwish Crescent, Old Heathfield, Hailsham.
+He was a cowman and carter.
+Sarah Ann E Barton died in 1988 in Hastings.
 If this is "our" Mary Jane's son it seems odd that all this is new to me when my grandmother told me so much about the Barton family!!